zot/Leisure/core/NOTES.md

 Multiple dispatch could create a dispatchers that return other dispatchers.

+### Notebook Function Signature Summaries

+Since you can add cases in different files, it would be nice to be able to see all of the cases in one place.
+Maybe a popup button or a box to the side?

 ## TYPE INFERENCE

 Counting arguments would be really helpful.
 This case in the parser was hard to debug: